 - Any vegetation clearance required within the Site will take place outside of the nesting bird season (1st March to 31st August).
-Vegetation clearance is restricted as per Section 40 of the Wildlife Act 1976, as amended by Section 46 of the Wildlife (Amendment) Act 2000; - In the event that works need to be undertaken within the main breeding season, this would be undertaken in consultation with NPWS and under the supervision of the project ECoW; - Prior to vegetation removal the ECoW will inspect the Site.
-The management and removal of vegetation onsite will be undertaken in a systematic way, under the direction of the ECoW, to ensure that the retained hedgerows / treelines are not damaged by the works; and, - Should birds nest within the active working area during the construction phase, works within the area will stop within the area and the project ECoW will be consulted.
+Vegetation clearance is restricted as per Section 40 of the Wildlife Act 1976, as amended by Section 46 of the Wildlife (Amendment) Act 2000; - In the event that works need to be undertaken within the main breeding season, the following measures will be implemented: - Prior to the works commencing, consultation with the NPWS will be undertaken by the ECoW; - Prior to the vegetation removal the ECoW will inspect the Site; and,

+• All vegetation clearance works will be undertaken in a systematic way under the direction of the ECoW.

+In the unlikely event birds nest within the active working area during the works, all works will stop within the immediate area and the project ECoW will be consulted.